makersacademy/CV/README.md

 ## Skills

-#### Unstoppable

-You won't often find people raving about the fact they dropped out of university posted all over their CVs.
-Leaving University was a difficult decision for me, it left me in London with no qualifications, job or help.
-Being completely independent from the age of 19, I've had to work hard to get to where I am already, and have absolutely no desire to stop now.
-When I set myself a task there is little to nothing that can stand in my way.

 #### Problem Solving

 I've always prided myself on my ability to be pragmatic.
 I have a strong background in Maths, and have enjoyed solving really difficult problems from a young age.
 In the final project at Makers Academy, I faced many high-level problems.
 With no prior knowledge of Machine Learning we were able to test-drive three bots.
 One particular problem I overcame during the course was to create instant messaging functionality using websockets and actioncable in a Rails app.

+#### Communication

+In year 12 I was part of the Young Enterprise Program, I was voted by people of my own age and a year older to represent the company as Managing Director, this involved a level of public speaking, and management within the team.
+I was made vice captain of the City water polo team in Dundee within the first few weeks playing for the club.

+#### Unstoppable

+You won't often find people raving about the fact they dropped out of university posted all over their CVs.
+Leaving University was a difficult decision for me, it left me in London with no qualifications, job or help.
+Being completely independent from the age of 19, I've had to work hard to get to where I am already, and have absolutely no desire to stop now.
+When I set myself a task there is little to nothing that can stand in my way.

+## Experience

+#### Sensyne Health (May - September 2019)

+- Successful start-up, working in developing apps for healthcare
+- One month in each department; Engineering, Data, Machine Learning and one month working personally with the CTO
+- Agile scrum environment
+- Python, Javascript, React, Neo4J, Microservices, TDD

 ## Education